literally-a-placeholder/exercise2/README.md

 Execute 'run_task.py'

+Sidenotes:

+- only 105 results are generated, of 107 specified keywords in keywords.txt, since the two words 'order' and 'waggons' appear each in upper and lower case, which is ignored.

 ## Install new Packages ##
 Make sure to install new packages using the following commands in order to make sure that the dependencies are listed in the requirements.txt file:

 ```python
 pip install <package>